Print View

 Request a Speaker

-If you are interested in having someone speak to your group about the Liberian TRC Project, please send an email or call (612) 341-3302 ext.
-128.
+If you are interested in having someone speak to your group about the Liberian TRC Project, please complete our online request form.

 Informational Materials